-Made in Germany – excellent build quality and precision.

 When a proper technique is developed, and the sights are correctly adjusted, the HW45 can easily produce groups about the size of a 5p (about 1.5cm) at 10 yards.
 With the .177 model, accuracy tends to really start to drop off at around 30 yards, and just hitting the target at this distance can be a challenge.

 The HW45, while not as powerful as some rifles, is very powerful for a pistol.
 The .22 caliber has slightly more energy on impact than the .177, but in my opinion, the .177 caliber is far more suited to this gun.
 The .177 has greater range, a much flatter trajectory (the .22 will drop about 1 foot at 40 yards), and greater penetration.
 Some also say that .177 is more accurate.
-The preferred weight of pellet in .177 caliber for the HW45 is around 7 - 8 grains (Crosman AccuPell are perfect, RWS Superdome are a little heavier, but also excellent).
+The preferred weight of pellet in .177 caliber for the HW45 is around 7 - 8 grains (Crosman or RWS Superdome are perfect).
 7-8 grains is perfect to achieve the optimum power output available from this spring-piston setup.
 If your pellet is too light, or too loose, it will leave the barrel too quickly, and air may escape on either side of the pellet, resulting in decreased power, and hence decreased accuracy too.
-If your pellet is too heavy or too tight, the spring will have a hard time pushing it out the barrel, not only decreasing performance, but potentially damaging the spring as well.
-The HW45 in .177 caliber maintains a great deal of its energy up to around 25 yards, when the power really begins to drop away.
+If your pellet is too heavy or too tight, the spring will have a hard time pushing it out the barrel, decreasing performance.
+The HW45 in .177 caliber maintains a great deal of its energy up to around 25 yards, after which the power begins to drop away more noticeably.
 It will easily puncture both sides of a can at up to 40 yards, perhaps slightly more, but beyond that is really pushing it!
 At a sensible range of around 10-15 yards, approximately ½ inch of plywood is necessary to prevent full penetration (.177 caliber), and the pellet will sink in so that the skirt is about 2mm below the surface of the wood.
-The .22 caliber has lesser penetration than this, due to its wider surface area, but makes a ver loud noise when it hits the wood!
+The .22 caliber has lesser penetration than this, due to its wider surface area, but makes a very loud noise when it hits the wood!